hanhanwu/Hanhan_NLP/README.md

  * But for each NationalPost article, both WordPress post and comment all point to the article, and the `$site` has to be the domain. `https://public-api.wordpress.com/rest/v1/sites/news.nationalpost.com/comments/307452/`, `https://public-api.wordpress.com/rest/v1/sites/news.nationalpost.com/posts/1282447/replies`, others could not help either.
  * <b>PostMedia open source</b> is not useful either: https://github.com/Postmedia
  * <b>Python Twill</b>: Python Twill does not work well for JavaScript. http://twill.idyll.org/,  http://twill.idyll.org/python-api.html
- * <b>Zombie</b>: First of all, its Python API does not work for external url not built by me.
+ * <b>Zombie</b>: I tried Zombie first because it's browserless, which means when it is parsing the data, there is no browser popup.
+First of all, its Python API does not work for external url not built by me.
 So I had to try Zombie.js, it finally only returned me those only in web source code, still cannot get comments data.
 But a good learning experience.
  * Zombie CoffeeScript Stackoverflow reference: http://stackoverflow.com/questions/11628636/i-cant-get-the-whole-source-code-of-an-html-page
  * In order to use Zombie.js, I have checked: how to use node.js: http://www.dannemanne.com/posts/tutorial_get_started_with_node_js_on_mac_beginner_
 * In order to use Zombie.js, I have checked: coffeescript - TRY COFFEESCRIPT: http://coffeescript.org/